Visceral Hypersensitivity Explained: Why 'Normal' Food Hurts You

 Gastroenteritis.
 Post-infectious IBS is one of the best-documented paths into visceral hypersensitivity.
 A stomach bug, foodborne illness, or traveler's diarrhea causes acute inflammation.
 For most people, it resolves.
 For roughly 5 to 15% (depending on pathogen and severity), the nerves stay sensitized long after the infection clears.

 Post-COVID IBS.
-A 2023 meta-analysis by Marasco and colleagues reported post-COVID IBS in roughly 12% of the patients studied, on the same order as classic post-infectious IBS.
+A 2023 meta-analysis by Marasco and colleagues reported post-COVID IBS in roughly 12% of patients studied, on the same order as classic post-infectious IBS.
 Estimates vary by study design and Rome criteria.
 Long COVID and your gut covers the research.

 Antibiotics.
 Antibiotics don't directly inflame the gut, but they reshape the microbiome in ways that can linger.
-Dysbiosis is associated with IBS-type symptoms in some people, and for an already-borderline gut it's a plausible contributor to visceral hypersensitivity (though the exact mechanism isn't fully pinned down).
+Dysbiosis is associated with IBS-type symptoms in some people, and for an already-borderline gut it's a plausible contributor to visceral hypersensitivity, though the exact mechanism isn't fully pinned down.
 FODMAPs after antibiotics walks through that link.

 Chronic stress.
 The HPA axis modulates how gut nerves fire.
 Long-running stress, especially early-life stress, is a documented risk factor for IBS.
 Same loop: stress primes the nerves, symptoms feed anxiety, anxiety primes the nerves further.